-Using the mls qos trust command we can trust the Cos or DSCP value or an IP phone.
-With the mls qos cos command we can set a new CoS value if we like.
+Using the mls qos trust command, we can trust the Cos or DSCP value or an IP phone.
+We can set a new CoS value with the mls qos cos command if we like.
 The downside of these two commands is that it applies to all packets or Ethernet frames that arrive on the FastEthernet 0/1 interface.
 What if we wanted to be a bit more specific?
 Let me show you an example:

-What if the server is unable to mark its own IP packets with a DSCP value but we want to prioritize SSH traffic on the router when it leaves the serial 0/0 interface?
-In that case we’ll have to do classification and marking ourselves.
+What if the server cannot mark its IP packets with a DSCP value, but we want to prioritize SSH traffic on the router when it leaves the serial 0/0 interface?
+In that case, we’ll have to do classification and marking ourselves.
 I will show you how to do this on a Cisco catalyst switch.
-You can use a standard, extended or MAC access-list in combination with MQC (Modular QoS Configuration) to get the job done.
+You can use a standard, extended, or MAC access-list in combination with MQC (Modular QoS Configuration) to get the job done.

 We’ll use a class-map to select our traffic.
 I will refer to access-list 1 with the match command.